Have you ever had trouble getting a horse to slow down?

 Moderately firm :

 All of the above + pulling back slowly but firmly with my reins.
 If the horse shows any decrease in speed, I immediately release the reins slightly to lessen the pressure.
 Once they’re at my ideal speed, then I’m just maintaining comfortable contact depending on the type of riding I’m doing.
-If the horse does not respond, I’ll try pulling back slowly but firmly for a few seconds, releasing for a few seconds and repeating this several times before I move up.
+If the horse does not respond, I’ll try pulling back slowly but firmly for a few seconds, releasing for a few seconds and repeating this several times before I try the ‘very firm’ option.

 All of the above + starting to circle the horse.
 The greater the reduction I want in the horse’s speed to be, the tighter I’m going to make the circle.

 Learn back, close my seat, push my heels down in an exaggerated way anticipating a fast stop.
-Then I’ll slide one hand down that rein about 50% of the way between the saddle and the bit and pull right back towards my hip.
-This will flex the horses neck right to 45 degrees, which makes it almost impossible for them to keep going fast.
+Then I’ll slide one hand down the rein about 50% of the way between the saddle and the bit and pull right back towards my hip.
+This will flex the horse’s neck right to 45 degrees.
+That makes it almost impossible for them to keep going fast.
 I’ll then hold this position while the horse slows right down to a halt.
 It’s only once all 4 hooves are planted and the horse is still that I’ll release that pressure.

 The second the horse starts to respond, I provide some release and bump back down in order to teach my horse that I’m only going to provide that pressure until he provides the desired response.

 In extreme cases, I might use my “emergency brake” first but I try and avoid this.